GranBan/granthbangard_ds_portfolio/README.md

 # granthbangard_ds_portfolio

-A portfolio of Data Science and ML projects where I explore data, build models, and explain insights in a clear, practical way.
-Each project walks through the full workflow, from cleaning and visualization to feature engineering and prediction using Python.
-Built to showcase my hands-on approach to analytics and readiness for internships in DS/ML.
+A portfolio of end-to-end Data Science and Machine Learning projects spanning predictive modeling, natural language processing, explainable AI, and interactive deployment.
+Each project combines rigorous modeling, thoughtful feature engineering, and business-oriented insights, then is deployed as a production-style Streamlit application.

 <br>